ivirshup/anndata-paper/paper.md

 ![**AnnData provides broad interoperability with tools and platforms.**
 `AnnData` objects can be created from a number of formats, including common delimited text files, or domain-specific formats like `loom` files or `CellRanger` outputs.
-Once in memory, AnnData provides an API for handling annotated matrices, proving a common base object used by the Python APIs of a range of analytic computational biology tools and integrating well with the APIs of the established Python machine learning ecosystem.
+Once in memory, AnnData provides an API for handling annotated matrices, proving a common base object used by a range of analytic computational biology tools and integrating well with the APIs of the established Python machine learning ecosystem.
 The in memory format has a one-to-one relationship with its hierarchical on disk formats (mapping of elements indicated by color) and uses language-independent technologies, enabling the use by non-Python applications and interchange with other ecosystems.
 \label{fig:ecosystem}
 ](figures/ecosystem.pdf)